All 13 Bleach Arcs in Order (Including Recaps)

 Episodes: 206-212

-The seventh Bleach arch, with the name of Turn Back the Pendulum, the fifth saga of Bleach, as it is known by the fandom, should probably be named, more appropriately, The Past Arc.
-The name it has received is due to the fact that all the chapters included in this story, with the exception of the last one, are called Turn Back the Pendulum, followed by their order of publication.
+The seventh Bleach arch, with the name of Turn Back the Pendulum, the fifth saga of Bleach, as the fandom knows it, should probably be named, more appropriately, The Past Arc.
+The name it has received is because all the chapters included in this story, except the last one, are called Turn Back the Pendulum, followed by their order of publication.

-Due to its length, this part of the story could well be considered more of a gaiden or a mini-arc, but due to the fact that the events narrated in it play a role of great importance in the central story, it is included within the core plot of the series.
+Due to its length, this part of the story could well be considered more of a gaiden or a mini-arc, but because the events narrated in it play a role of great importance in the central story, it is included within the core plot of the series.

 RELATED: